 Yoga teachers have little control over who walks into their classes.

 Some students will be experienced practitioners who are ready to go.
-For others, you could be their first exposure to yoga even if you designate classes as intermediate and advanced.
+For others, your classes could be their first exposure to yoga, even if you designate them as intermediate or advanced.

 Yoga insurance policies cover you for basic injuries and even minor thefts your students could pull off in studios where you teach.
 Sophisticated coverage runs into the millions for veteran teachers who own studios plus contract others to work for them.